kumarharsh/custom-event-polyfill/README.md

 # custom-event-polyfill

-Polyfill for creating CustomEvents on IE9/10/11 if native implementation is missing.
+A polyfill for creating CustomEvents on IE9+ if the native implementation is missing.

 ## Install

 ```
+# using yarn
+$ yarn add @playlyfe/custom-event-polyfill

+# using npm
-$ npm install custom-event-polyfill
+$ npm install --save @playlyfe/custom-event-polyfill
 ```

 ## Usage

-https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent
+Just include this polyfill before using any code which creates a CustomEvent object, ideally as early as possible.

+Refer to the CustomEvent documentation for details on how to use it: https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent

 ## License

 MIT